ij-build/ij/docs/environment.md

 # Environment Files

-Contents of an environment file can be interpreted as environment assignments using the `env_file` property of the config and override files, the `--env-file` command line argument, or from an `exported_environment_file` property of a run task.
+Contents of an environment file can be interpreted as environment assignments using the `env-file` property of the config and override files, the `--env-file` command line argument, or from an `exported-environment-file` property of a run task.

 An environment file consists of lines of the form `VAR=VAL`, where `VAL` contains new newlines (but may contain additional equal signs).
 Whitespace and `#`-style comments are ignored in environment files.